 The needs of the Savannah region's freight system are driven by both the current and future demand for freight transportation.
 This section of the report examines the demand for freight transportation services in the region by analyzing the commodities flows underlying that demand.
-Overall, in 2019 nearly 163 million tons of freight worth \$367 billion were transported to, from, within, or through the CORE MPO Region as shown in Figure 2.1.
+Overall, in 2019 nearly 163 million tons of freight worth \$367 billion were transported to, from, within, or through (i.e., truck and rail only) the CORE MPO Region as shown in Figure 2.1.
 This is projected to more than double in 2050 and grow to over 392 million tons worth \$895 billion as shown in Figure 2.2.